Sugarplums and Teas

 A Cozy Tea Room Atmosphere

 It’s a place to chat with friends, celebrate an occasion, or just simply enjoy a cup of tea with delicious pastries.

-A Favorite Lancaster Destination Point for that Special Cup of Tea
+A Lancaster PA Destination for a Special Cup of Tea

 An Ever-Changing Luncheon Menu

 To ensure that your experience at Sugarplums and Teas is always a new delight, our pastries vary each day.
 Our savories vary each month.
 Some of our favorites are Hawaiian Chicken Salad with fresh pineapple as well as our Lemon Bars.